ANL-CEEESA/powersas.m/doc/sas_basics.md

 ### 2. What are the advantages of SAS?

-In power system modeling and analysis, SAS has proven several features:
+In power system modeling and analysis, SAS has been proven to have the following features:

 * **High numerical robustness.** Steady-state analysis usually requires solving nonlinear algebraic equations.
 Traditional tools usually use Newton-Raphson method or its variants, whose results can be highly dependent on the selection of starting point and they suffer from non-convergence problem.
 In contrast, SAS provides much better convergence thanks to the high-level analytical nature.